kdalves/budget-services-supplies/README.md

-It's a frontend interview test, unfortunately I couldn't finish.
+It's an interview frontend test, unfortunately I couldn't finish.
 The experience its was nice and had showing me how much I have to learn, but it was a excellente challenge.

 ================================================================================